BlogRun AI wherever your compliance framework demands. Read blog >

 A MongoDB replica set consists of a primary node and multiple secondary nodes working together to ensure data availability and durability.

-The primary node handles all write operations and maintains an operation log (oplog) - a special capped collection that records all data modifications.
+The primary node handles all write operations and maintains an operation log (oplog)—a special capped collection that records all data modifications.
 There can only be one primary node active at any time in a replica set.

 Secondary nodes continuously replicate the primary's oplog and apply these operations to maintain identical copies of the data.
 This asynchronous replication mechanism ensures the replica set can continue functioning even if some members fail.

-Election Process
+Election process

-When the primary node becomes unavailable, the replica set initiates an election to select a new primary from among the secondary nodes.
+When the primary node becomes unavailable, the replica set initiates an election to select a new primary node from among the secondary nodes.
 Elections can be triggered by various events:

 • Primary node failure